AlifRJ/belajar-vue/README.md

 # belajar_vue

-This template should help get you started developing with Vue 3 in Vite.
+This is a simple typing test with vue.js3 project,

 ## Recommended IDE Setup